 2. Not doing your homework.

-The importance of researching the market, understanding the trademark laws, and investigating the background of similar trademark cannot be over-emphasized for your business in Indonesia.
+The importance of researching the market, understanding the trademark laws, and investigating the background of a similar trademark cannot be over-emphasized for your business in Indonesia.
 You might be on the wrong side of the law by unintentionally using others’ business trademarks.

 3. Being unreasonably budget-conscious.

 We understand that budget control is one of the major aspects of any business operation.
 And it’s undeniable that trademark registration could sometimes be both time-consuming and cost-intensive.
-However, trademark is the way, if not the only way, to protect your business asset and capitalize on the forces of globalization.
+However, a trademark is the way, if not the only way, to protect your business asset and capitalize on the forces of globalization.
 Rather than seeing trademark as an expense, let’s think outside the box and see it as an investment for your business’s long-term growth and prosperity.

 4. Presuming your brand is highly celebrated locally.